Registered Dietitian approved healthy, low oxalate snacks. Along with everything you need to know about a oxalate and kidney stone prevention!

 Studies have shown that antibiotics can reduce the amount of O. formigenes in our intestines.
 Less of the bacteria can lead to higher absorption of oxalate and subsequent higher urine oxalate9.
 However, more research needs to be done to figure out if supplementing O. formigenes with a probiotic causes a decrease in urine oxalate.
 Probiotics are not a proven treatment for kidney stones at this time.

 In summary, oxalate can be a tricky thing for people with kidney stones.
-Those with high urine oxalate should be careful to avoid foods very high in oxalate (spinach, almonds, rhubarb, miso and rice bran).
-It is also very important that these people consume dairy with meals to block oxalate absorption and help with bone health.
+Those with high urine oxalate should be careful to avoid foods very high in oxalate (spinach, almonds, beets and rhubarb).
+It is also very important to eat dairy with meals to block oxalate absorption and help with bone health.

 Consider joining my Kidney Stone Facebook Community on Facebook.

 - Nakata PA.
 Advances in our understanding of calcium oxalate crystal formation and function in plants.
 Plant Sci.
 2003;164(6):901-909. doi:10.1016/S0168-9452(03)00120-1

 - Worcester EM, Coe FL.
 Nephrolithiasis.
 Prim Care Clin Off Pract.
 2008;35(2):369-391. doi:10.1016/j.pop.2008.01.005

 - Carbone LD, Hovey KM, Andrews CA, et al. Urinary Tract Stones and Osteoporosis: Findings From the Women’s Health Initiative.
 J Bone Miner Res Off J Am Soc Bone Miner Res.
 2015;30(11):2096-2102. doi:10.1002/jbmr.2553